-'Written with great style and rigour' NEW ZEALAND LISTENER
+'Written with great style and rigour'

+NEW ZEALAND LISTENER

+'A stunning collection of 102 witty and compelling stories

+- a real treasure trove'

+ART NEWS NZ

 City at the Centre A history of Palmerston North

 EDITED BY MARGARET TENNANT, GEOFF WATSON AND KERRY TAYLOR Published to mark Palmerston North's 150th year, this richly illustrated and lively history tells the story of a small town carved out of the bush that once cloaked the Manawatū Plains, whose growth has been driven by the railway that runs through it, farming, defence and Massey University.
 MARGARET TENNANT was formerly Professor of History at Massey University, and is now an Honorary Research Professor within the School of Humanities.
 GEOFF WATSON is an Associate Professor of History at Massey University.
 His research focuses on sports history and he was one of the editors of, and a contributor to, Legends in Black: New Zealand Rugby Greats on Why We Win (2014).
 KERRY TAYLOR is Head of the School of Humanities at Massey University, and a historian of labour, dissent and political surveillance.
 On the local history front, he was a contributor to, and co-editor of, Te Hao Nui: The Great Catch (2011).